How to Add Keywords to Photos in Lightroom Classic

 Facial recognition blurs the line between user-added and technology-added metadata, but the technology is still a work-in-progress.

-Keywords are of the most important metadata because you describe the image.
+Keywords are of the most important metadata fields because you describe the image.
 Without keywords in your image library, you’re going to spend a ton of time searching for images in the future.
 Think of keywords as an investment in the usability of your image library.

 4 Ways to Add Keywords